patrickweng7/vip/Notebook-Yisu-Ma.md

 ### Lecture notes:
 * Hyperparameters would highly likely affect the models and the codominant algorithm results.
 * In order to examine our multi-objective solutions, we would need to use Pareto Optimization Curves
+* Try to write our own algorithm – using selection, crossover, mutation functions in Deap and try to figure out the best fit for our model.
+*

 ## Week 4: September 16th - September 22nd (2021)